 The girls felt empowered to go back to their own communities and encourage others to make better decisions on our roads and help drive the road toll Towards Zero.

 GWS Giants players Delma Gisu and Zac Williams are program ambassadors, along with James Bell from the Sydney Swans.

 Since 2014, Transport for NSW has partnered with the AFL NSW/ACT to harness the power of football to bring young people together from Indigenous communities across NSW.

 Unfortunately, Indigenous Australians are about twice as likely to be killed or seriously injured in a crash on our roads.

 We target townships with high rates of bike use to promote safe bicycle riding among Aboriginal youth.
-We help deliver Australian Standard helmets to the community and raise awareness of the road rules, safe places to ride, the dangers of not wearing a helmet and bike maintenance.
-Children are also shown how to properly fit their helmets, with the top sitting two finger widths above the eyebrows.
-Since 2013, targeted Aboriginal bike safety programs have:
+We help deliver Australian Standard helmets to the community and raise awareness of the road rules, safe places to ride, the dangers of not wearing a helmet and the importance of bike maintenance.

 Child car seats